TralahM/TralahM.github.io/_posts/2020-04-20-The-Implications-of-Corona-Virus-on-Democracy-and-Civil-Liberties.markdown

 ---
-title: The Implications of Corona Virus on Democracy and Civil Liberties
+title: The Implications of the use of Technology in fighting Covid19 on Democracy and Civil Liberties
-categories: covid19 health technology
+categories: covid19 health technology democracy
 tags: covid19 health technology
 author: Tralah M Brian
 excerpt: "Edward Snowden weighs in on the potential impacts of the use of technology in fighting the coronavirus pandemic and addresses himself to matters civil liberties post covid19.